DominiqueBertrand/docker-local-stack/README.md

 Creating a local development environment can seem like a challenge.
 Who never suffered ~ at least a little ~ to get the dependencies running on their machine to create a project?

-Yeah, we usually go through that almost every time.
+We usually go through that almost every time.
 Before discovering Docker, this was much more difficult...
 Having to upload a database locally always caused some kind of headache, even more so when you needed to have a specific version due to an existing project that needed to be updated. maintenance.

 The idea is to help you set up a local development environment quickly and easily using everything with Docker.
 Also, I'll show you some support tools that can help a lot when debugging some things.